Bill Hemmer: Early life and education

-Hemmer was born in Cincinnati, Ohio on November 14, 1964, the son of William "Bill" Ronald Hemmer, a retired mattress manufacturing-company executive, and Georganne Mary (née Knittle) Hemmer, a homemaker.
+Hemmer was born in Cincinnati, Ohio on November 14, 1964, the son of William Ronald Hemmer, a retired mattress manufacturing-company executive, and Georganne Mary (née Knittle) Hemmer, a homemaker, and retired teacher.
 He is the middle child and second son of the Hemmers' five children.

 Hemmer attended Our Lady of Victory Catholic parochial school before graduating from Elder High School in Cincinnati in 1983.

 During his senior year, Hemmer and a friend started a radio program, playing fifteen minutes of music before classes began.
-He credits this time as beginning of his interest for broadcasting.
+He credits this time as the beginning of his interest in broadcasting.

 Hemmer holds a Bachelor of Arts degree in broadcast journalism from Miami University in Oxford, Ohio.
-While at Miami University, he joined Delta Tau Delta fraternity and studied in Europe at the Miami University Dolibois European Center, which was then located in Luxembourg City, Luxembourg.
+While at Miami University, he joined the Delta Tau Delta fraternity and studied in Europe at the Miami University Dolibois European Center, which was then located in Luxembourg City, Luxembourg.

 Career

 Early career

-He started in sports production at WLWT-TV in the mid-1980s where he realized his passion for live television.
+He started in sports production at WLWT-TV in the mid-1980s, when he realized his passion for live television.
 During his senior year at Miami University, Hemmer was offered a position at WLWT-TV as a sports producer.
-Soon after, he went to the CBS affiliate WCPO-TV as a sports anchor.
+Soon after, he went to the CBS affiliate WCPO-TV as a sports reporter and anchor.

 At age 26, Hemmer took a nearly year-long hiatus from WCPO-TV to backpack around the world.
+During his trip, Hemmer spent time in New Zealand, Hong Kong, China, Vietnam, Nepal, India, Egypt, Israel, and Russia, among other places.
+He credits this experience with helping him land a job at CNN in Atlanta a short time later.

-Throughout the journey, Hemmer wrote dispatches and submitted tapes and photos for both The Cincinnati Post, a now defunct local newspaper, and CBS's local affiliate that were assembled into several pieces collectively known as "Bill's Excellent Adventure."
+Throughout the journey, Hemmer wrote dispatches and submitted tapes and photos for both The Cincinnati Post, a now-defunct local newspaper, and CBS's local affiliate that were assembled into several pieces collectively known as "Bill's Excellent Adventure."

 The program won him two regional Emmys, Best Entertainment Program and Best Host.